 It’s sweet that she’s scared and she’s turning to her big brother.
 And he comforts her.
 He says that if their Dad isn’t interested it won’t happen, and that they once looked at a sandwich shop because Frankie thought she could run it.

 Axl has words of comfort often enough.
 Remember when I said that Sue thought youth groups were for losers (at least going to a youth group party on Halloween)?
 Well her mom was going to make her go, and Axl, even though he was about to make fun of her for the irony of what she had said, instead told her that their mom would eventually get tired of driving her and she wouldn’t have to go anymore.
-(By the way, Sue ended up loving the youth group and youth groups are not for losers!)
+(By the way, Sue ended up loving the youth group and FYI youth groups are not for losers!
+I was in youth group all through middle school and high school and I loved it.
+Though I was really lucky and they were a great group of folks.)

 They end up not moving to the apartment because they love their neighbors.